 Other diagnoses to consider include transient synovitis, hemarthrosis, other infectious etiologies, inflammatory diseases, Legg-Calve-Perthes disease, and neoplastic processes.
 Hemarthrosis can occur secondary to hemophilia or trauma.
 Infectious etiologies to consider include osteomyelitis, pyomyositis, and Lyme disease.
 Inflammatory diseases to consider include juvenile idiopathic arthritis, reactive arthritis, and rheumatic fever.
 Neoplastic processes to consider include leukemia and pigmented villonodular synovitis (PVNS).

-The Kocher criteria are useful clinical tool that can be used to assist with diagnosis of septic arthritis of the hip.
-The criteria identify four factors predictors predictive of septic arthritis, including: history of fever over 38.5 degrees Celsius, non-weightbearing on the affected extremity, an ESR greater than 40 mm/hr, and WBC greater than 12,000 cells/microliter.
-If the patient has 3 or 4 of these predictors, their predicted probability of having septic arthritis is 93.1% and 99.6% respectively.
+The Kocher criteria can be used to assist with diagnosis of septic arthritis of the hip.
+The four criteria are as follows: a history of fever over 38.5 degrees Celsius, an inability to bear weight on the affected extremity, an ESR greater than 40 mm/hr, and WBC greater than 12,000 cells/microliter.
+If the patient has three or four of these predictors, their predicted probability of having septic arthritis is 93.1% and 99.6% respectively.
 A CRP > 2.0 mg/dL is also a strong independent predictor for septic arthritis.

 If the diagnosis of septic arthritis is suspected, the patient should undergo urgent aspiration of the joint and analysis of the joint fluid consisting of at minimum a cell count, gram stain, and cultures.
 A cell count of over 50,000 WBC/mm^3, a positive gram stain, and positive cultures are all suggestive of septic arthritis, however the absence of those findings does not exclude this diagnosis.

-Once the joint is aspirated (Figure 4) and the synovial fluid is sent for cultures, the patient should be started on initiated on empiric IV antibiotic therapy.
+Once the joint is aspirated (Figure 4) and the synovial fluid is sent for cultures, the patient should be started on empiric IV antibiotic therapy.
 Antibiotic coverage should then be narrowed based upon the culture results.
 The patient should then undergo urgent surgical debridement of the joint via either open arthrotomy or arthroscopic washout.
-IV antibiotics are continued until the patient improves clinically, followed by oral antibiotics for another 2 to 4 weeks.
+IV antibiotics are continued until the patient improves clinically, followed by oral antibiotics for another two to four weeks.

 If septic arthritis is not treated, the release of enzymes into the joint by leukocytes to destroy the bacteria will also destroy the articular cartilage (hence the urgent need to remove the fluid, not only for diagnosis).